 Traditionally, authors of history use footnotes to source the material they are writing about.
 A reader of this website will quickly realize that footnotes are not used.
-There are several reasons for this.
+There are two reasons for this.

-Lastly, I want you to do the research.
-Ok, that’s a stretch.
+OK, that’s a stretch.
 But the reason I began this website was to spark interest in some of the lesser known Founders.
 This is a jumping off point.
 I hope when you read an article on this site it peaks your curiosity.
 I hope you find the need to learn more.
 I hope you go to other websites.
 I hope you buy a book.
-I hope you visit an historic site, donate to a revolutionary cause, or just strike up a conversation with a friend.
+I hope you visit an historic site, donate to a Revolutionary preservation group, or just strike up a conversation with a friend.

-Although I do not use footnotes, there are several ways to verify the information in these articles.
+Although I do not use footnotes, there are several ways to verify the information on Founder of the Day.

-Sometimes I will use quotes in the articles.
-These are usually famous phrases from a Founder’s life.
-For more specific quotes, they can either be found in the recommended readings or at Founders Online.
-Founders Online is a collection of over 180,000 letters, diaries, and other writing of the Founding generation.
-It is a product of the National Archives and is an invaluable resource for studying the Revolutionary Generation.
+Sometimes I will use quotes in the articles, which can either be found in the recommended readings or at Founders Online.
+Founders Online is a collection of over 180,000 correspondence, diaries and publications of the Founding Generation.
+It is a product of the National Archives and is an invaluable resource for studying the American Revolution.